TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

+// Black Ice is designed to be lightweight, modular, and performant for mecanum wheels.

 Black Ice is a **Reactive and Predictive Path Follower** developed by __FTC Team #18535__, Frozen Code.
 It is designed to provide more simple, efficient, effective path following by **predicting real-time, directional braking distance**.
 Unlike traditional path-following libraries that gradually slow the robot down,